camunda/camunda-deployment-references/aws/ec2/terraform/README.md

 > [!NOTE]
 > It is assumed that the user has already configured their access to AWS via the aws cli `aws configure` or by providing environment variables with access credentials.

+> [!IMPORTANT]
+> The `arm64` architecture is not currently supported for production environments.
+Please refer to the [supported environments documentation](https://docs.camunda.io/docs/reference/supported-environments/) for a list of officially supported environments.

 #### Step 1: Clone the Repository

 ```sh